seborama/Camp2018-Security-TT/README.md

 ### Configuration options

-Some default settings may be overridden via shell variables.
+Some default settings may be overridden via shell variables:

-`MINIKUBE_PROFILE`: the Minikube profile name.
+  - `MINIKUBE_PROFILE`: the Minikube profile name.

     NOTE: several versions of Minikube (e.g. 0.27, 0.28) fail unless the profile name is `minikube`.
-`MINIKUBE_VM_DRIVER`: the Minikube VM driver.
+  - `MINIKUBE_VM_DRIVER`: the Minikube VM driver.

 ```bash
 # Example